awsdocs/aws-iot-docs/developerguide/registry-events.md

 description
 A description of the thing group\.
 rootToParentThingGroups
 An array of information about the parent thing group\.
-There is one entry for each parent thing group, starting with the parent of the current thing group and continuing until the root thing group has been reached\.
-Each entry contains the thing group name and the thing group ARN\.
+There is one element for each parent thing group, starting from the root thing group and continuing to the thing group's parent\.
+Each entry contains the thing group's `groupArn` and `groupId`\.
 attributes
 A collection of name\-value pairs associated with the thing group\.